delaneyj/datastar/backends/go/site/static/md/guide/go_deeper.md

 <script src="https://cdn.jsdelivr.net/npm/@sudodevnull/datastar"></script>
 ```

 somewhere on your page and it should **_just work_**.
-If you look at the dev tools of your browser you'll also see its tiny compared to any other full framework and we haven't scratched the surface of what's included.
+If you look at the dev tools of your browser you'll also see its tiny compared to any other full framework, and we haven't scratched the surface of what's included.

 So far looking a lot like [Alpine.js](https://alpinejs.dev/) which is great, but as we add more features will diverge.